tomit4/git_presentation/README.md

-While this presentation is meant to be an overview of Git, in the interest of covering what I believe is lacking in those of us who are teaching ourselves how to code, I am going to only briefly cover what I consider to be the basics of Git, as I am sure the majority of us here have already become at least somewhat familiar with git.
+While this presentation is meant to be an overview of Git, in the interest of covering what I believe is lacking in those of us who are teaching ourselves how to code, I am going to try my best to quickly cover what I consider to be the basics of Git, as I am sure the majority of us here have already become at least somewhat familiar with it in the context of simply saving files to a Github repository.

 ### What You'll Already Need To Know

-Although I will cover briefly these basic concepts, it is expected that you already have a basic familiarity with:
+Although I will cover briefly these basic concepts, it is expected that you
+already:

 - Have git already installed on your system, be it Windows, MacOS, or Linux
 - Have a familiarity with the essential git commands (git init, git add, git commit, and git push)
-- How to set up a basic git repository on Github
+- Know how to set up a basic git repository on Github
 - What a .gitignore file is and why it's useful

 ## Features Of Git This Talk Will Not Cover